Low carbon and net zero targets

-Small and medium enterprises in Hucknall and Nottingham City area can get free carbon reduction advice and access to a grant which can cover up to 35% of eligible projects costs to a maximum of £16,000.
+Small and medium enterprises in Hucknall and Nottingham City area can get free carbon reduction advice and access to a grant, which can cover up to 35% of eligible projects costs up to a maximum of £16,000.
 This can be used to support low carbon energy efficiency projects.

 - closes: June 2023